Vsevolodovichr/cvker/README.md

 # cvker
-Resume CV maker free and no whotermark forever
+Resume CV maker free and no watermark forever